CPE4390/DS3231/README.md

 # DS3231

 A real time clock (RTC) with an I2C interface and multiple alarms
-WIth the backup battery installed it will keep time when not powered
+With the backup battery installed it will keep time when not powered

 ## Suggested improvements/additions
 * Test alarm feature